A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you don't have access to an employer-sponsored plan, Medicare, or Medicaid, you'll be purchasing your coverage in the individual/family market.

-Nearly everywhere in the country, HSA-qualified HDHPs are for sale in the Marketplace/exchange, and are also available for purchase directly from health insurers (but if you’re eligible for a subsidy, make sure you shop in the Marketplace; you’ll forfeit your subsidy if you buy your plan outside the exchange).
+Everywhere in the country, HSA-qualified HDHPs are for sale in the Marketplace/exchange (this includes all Marketplace Bronze and Catastrophic plans as of 2026).
+And in most areas of the country, HSA-qualified HDHPs are also available for purchase directly from health insurers (but if you're eligible for a subsidy, make sure you shop in the Marketplace; you'll forfeit your subsidy if you buy your plan outside the exchange).

-The open enrollment window for self-purchased health coverage runs from November 1 to January 15 in most states, although some states have different deadlines.
-Outside of open enrollment, you’ll need a special enrollment period to sign up for any major medical health plan, including HDHPs.
+The open enrollment window for self-purchased health coverage starts November 1 each year.
+For 2027 coverage, it will end on December 15 in most states, although some states will leave the enrollment window open through December 31.
+Outside of open enrollment, you'll need a special enrollment period to sign up for any individual market health plan, including HDHPs.

-If you’re shopping for health coverage in the marketplace or on an insurer’s website, the HSA-qualified plans will have a label indicating that they can be paired with an HSA.
-In most cases, the name of the plan will have “HSA” in it.
-But exchanges and insurer websites also have filtering tools that will let you narrow down the plans to show only those that are HSA-compatible.
+If you're shopping for health coverage in the Marketplace or on an insurer's website, the HSA-qualified plans will have a label indicating that they can be paired with an HSA.
+In many cases, the name of the plan will have "HSA" in it.
+But exchanges and insurer websites also have filtering tools that will let you narrow down the plans to show only those that are HSA-compatible (as noted above, this search tool shows all Bronze and Catastrophic Marketplace plans as of the 2026 plan year, as well as any HDHPs that might be available at other metal levels).

 If your employer offers an HDHP, you can enroll in that option during your employer's open enrollment period, or during a special enrollment period triggered by a qualifying life event.

 Opening an HSA allows you to pay lower federal income taxes by making tax-free deposits into your account each year.
-For 2024, the HSA contribution limit is $4,150 if your HDHP covers just yourself, and $8,300 if you have family HDHP coverage.1 If you’re covered under an HDHP in 2024 (even if it’s just in December), you’ll have until April 15, 2025 to make HSA contributions for 2024.
+For 2026, the HSA contribution limit is $4,400 if your HDHP covers just yourself, and $8,750 if you have family HDHP coverage.2 If you're covered under an HDHP in 2026 (even if it's just in December3), you'll have until April 15, 2027 to make HSA contributions for 2026.

 Contributions can be made by the individual who owns the account or by an employer, or by anyone else who wants to contribute on behalf of the account owner.
-When people contribute their own funds to an HSA, they don’t have to pay income tax on those funds.
-The money is either payroll deducted pre-tax (which means it’s free from income tax and FICA taxes), or deducted from your income tax on your tax return (you can deduct your contributions even if you take the standard deduction and don’t itemize).
-And if an employer contributes, the money is not taxed as income for the employee.
+When people contribute their own funds to an HSA, they don't have to pay income tax on those funds.
+The money is either payroll deducted pre-tax (which means it's free from income tax and FICA taxes), or deducted from your income tax on your tax return (you can deduct your contributions even if you take the standard deduction and don’t itemize, as it shows up as an adjustment to income on schedule 1 of Form 1040).6 And if an employer contributes, the money is not taxed as income for the employee.

 When can I withdraw money from my HSA?